OttawaCloudConsulting/aws-boto3-script-runner/README.md

 python "$PYTHON_FILE"
 ```

 3. **Build the Docker Image**: Run the following command to build the Docker image.
-Make sure you are in the directory containing the Dockerfile and `entrypoint.sh`.
+Make sure you are in the directory containing the Dockerfile and `entrypoint-python.sh`.

 ```bash
 docker build -t my-python-boto3-container .